If you ever heard a singer that tends to be very sibilant, then you know how distracting it can be to listen to.

 What is a de-esser

-A de-esser is an essential part of the mixing process, especially on vocals.
-It’s used to attenuate the “ess” and “shh” sounds by lowering the loudness of those frequencies when that sound is reproduced.
+A De esser is used to attenuate the “S” and “Shh” sounds by lowering the loudness of those frequencies when that sound occurs.

 It essentially works as a compressor that only reduces the loudness of a specific frequency range.